-If you’re planning to visit Romania, you’re probably wondering how much should you budget for your Romanian vacation.
-I will try to help you with the answer to the problem and discuss all the variables that need to be taken into consideration.
+If you’re planning to visit Romania, you’re probably wondering how much should you budget for your Romanian vacation and whether or not is the country cheap to visit.

 Plus, there are many other things involved here: what part of Romania will you visit?
 Will it be a large city like Bucharest or Timisoara, a smaller one like Drobeta Turnu Severin, or maybe you’ll visit the expensive seaside resorts in Mamaia or the traditional villages in Transilvania?

-Prices are obviously higher in the more touristy places and the larger cities, while the places that are outside of the beaten path are cheaper.
+Prices are obviously higher in the more touristy places (especially during the peak season) and the larger cities, while the places that are outside of the beaten path are much cheaper.

 Plane ticket & accommodation expenses

-These are the most difficult ones to estimate, especially when it comes to the costs of air travel: it could be as low as 15 Euros if you’re flying low cost from Europe or up to a couple thousand if you come from much farther away.
-It’s up for you to find the best deal here.
+These are the most difficult ones to estimate, especially when it comes to the costs of air travel: it could be as low as 15 Euros if you’re flying low cost from another European country or up to a couple thousand if you come from much farther away.
+It’s up for you to find the best deals here.

-When it comes to accommodation, it also depends on your personal preference: from cheap hotels in the city center, to AirBnb rentals and luxury options, you have tons of rooms and places to choose from.
+When it comes to accommodation, it also depends on your personal preference: from cheap hotels in the heart of the city, to apartment rentals and luxury options, you have tons of options at various prices.

 Prices vary greatly, with a lot of budget options available, as well as more extravagant prices.

-Normally, a decent meal at a decent restaurant would cost about €10 per person, going way higher for more pretentious places.
-This would include a main course, 1-2 drinks (beer and coffee or juice and coffee, for example) and a good tip.
+Normally, a decent meal at a regular restaurant would cost about €10 per person, going way higher for more pretentious places.
+For this amount, you’d get a hearty main course and maybe one drink.

 The Romanian Beach Budget

-We’ve already talked about the best time of the year to visit Romania, so if you choose the high season and a popular destination (like going to the beach in mid-July), expect prices of everything – from accommodation to food – to be much higher.
+We’ve already talked about the best time of the year to visit Romania, so if you choose the high season and a popular destination (like going to the beach in mid-July or early August), expect prices of everything – from accommodation to food – to be much higher.

 Therefore, for visiting any beaches in Romania during the high season, I think a budget of at least 40 Euros per day, per person is a good starting point unless you have some or all the meals covered by your hotel.